jeffbass/imagenode/README.rst

 **imagehub**, only about 20 images are sent each time the water starts flowing or stops flowing.
-Instead of many thousands of images an hour showing a mostly unmoving farm area, our critter cams spot coyotes, raccoons and rabbits and only sends event messages and images when something is seen actually moving about.
+Instead of many thousands of images an hour showing a mostly unmoving farm area, our critter cams spot coyotes, raccoons and rabbits and only send event messages and images when something is actually seen moving about.

 **imagenode** provides image capture, event detection and transmission services as part of a distributed computer vision system that includes multiple